technoon-org/technoon.org/ainoon/lesson_3/slides.md

 <aside class="notes">

-1. Users asks for something the LLMs can't answer by itself
+1. User asks for something the LLM can't answer by itself
    * E.g. training data is old, and won't include upcoming concerts
 2. A set of available tools is described in the prompt
    * Includes what the tool does and how to call it